chris-bishop-tfs/data_io/README.md

 ## Installation in Databricks

-Install the package as an `egg` in the desired cluster.
+Install the package as an `wheel` in the desired cluster.
 These will be provided or can by built using standard Python utilities.

 ```
 # Example of building egg locally
-python .\setup.py bdist_egg
+python .\setup.py bdist_wheel
 ```

 ## Credential Cacheing